Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 depending on the initial characters of the location.
 The various locator types are explained below with examples for each.

-..
-Santi: I really liked how this section was taken.
+*Santi: I really liked how this section was taken.
 But I found that most of the locator strategies repeat the same HTML fragment over a over.
-Couldn't we put A example HTML code before starting with each strategie and then use that one on all of them?
+Couldn't we put A example HTML code before starting with each strategie and then use that one on all of them?*

 Locating by identifier
 ~~~~~~~~~~~~~~~~~~~~~~